S2S-ICO/Verification/README.md

 Please use the "Issues" tab at the top to request issues that need to be addressed.

 ## 6. Contributors & Acknowledgements
-(Contributors and relevant Acknowledgements will be listed here!)
+(Contributors and relevant Acknowledgements for program codes will be listed here!)

 ## 7. How to cite
+(Citation for program codes will be listed here!)

+example)

 [Verification] : Climate Action Reserve

 ## 8. Disclaimer